Scottish Greens: Transport

 The Greens are against plans to dual the A9 and the A96, arguing that the plans are incompatible with climate commitments.
 Instead, the party advocates for the expansion of Scotland's railway network, such as a tunnel across the Forth constructed between Leith and Kirkcaldy, an aim to connect every town with more than 5,000 people to the railway network and to completely electrify the Scottish network by 2030.

 The Scottish Greens also supported the nationalisation of ScotRail and Caledonian Sleeper, and advocates for "the whole of Scotland's railways – both track and train – to be brought into public ownership".
 The party, as part of its co-operation agreement with the Scottish Government scrapped peak-time rail fares for at least one year.

 The party also supports a wider nationalisation of all rail, bus and ferry companies, alongside further investment in walking, wheeling and cycling.

+The party supports making free bus travel for everyone in Scotland, this is influenced by the success of Scotland's pre existing free bus travel for anyone under 22.

+The Scottish Greens support dualling and electrifying the Highland Main Line and reopening rural stations like that which existed in Tomatin.